Houyon/online-distillation-cl/README.md

 To cite this paper or repository, please use the following bibtex entry:

-The framework works in two steps:
-1. Compute the teacher pseudo-groundtruth segmentation mask with one teacher once for all frames of the video, or a subset.
-2. Train and evaluate the student network in an iterative way based on these pseudo-groundtruth teacher masks, according to the method you want to use (repla-based and/or regularization-based).

 ```bibtex
 @InProceedings{Houyon_2023_CVPR,
     author    = {Houyon, Joachim and Cioppa, Anthony and Ghunaim, Yasir and Alfarra, Motasem and Halin, Ana{\"\i}s and Henry, Maxim and Ghanem, Bernard and Van Droogenbroeck, Marc},